1Shubham7/cka-notes/README.md

 to rename as well as to move file - `mv`

+> when you follow the tutorial on how to create a multi node k8s cluster, if you use gcp in step 8, you have to make a change for GCP but not AWS
+`sudo kubeadm init --pod-network-cidr=192.168.0.0/16  --node-name master`

 ## Imp Questions

 1. for python app we need a python runtime, but for go app we dont need a go runtime why?